xavierholt/rue/README.md

 ## What just hapened?

-You told Rue that your project was made up of one Target (executable / library) that was called "p.out" and that had the root of its source tree at "src".
+You told Rue that your project was made up of one Target (executable / library) that was called "hello.out" and that had the root of its source tree at "src".
 Rue took care of the rest - it found all the source files in that directory, figured out how they depended on one another, and compiled them down to the desired executable, keeping cached versions of the intermediate object files so it won't have to do nearly as much work next time.